-It’s Easter!
+It’s Easter already!
 How did that happen?
-All of a sudden, here we are.
-The season of daffodils, chocolate and bunnies is upon us.
+Just a moment ago we were all celebrating the start of the New Year and then, suddenly, the season of daffodils, chocolate eggs, and bunnies is upon us.

 Let’s talk about chocolate

 For us lucky human beings, chocolate is one of the most spectacular sweet-treats out there.
 It's rich, creamy, and decadent, and reminds you of Easter egg hunts and other childhood highlights

 When all is said and done, chocolate is the Easter treat par excellence.
 When our dedicated team of in-house researchers braved the supermarkets not too long ago, they spotted a massive Russian doll chocolate egg, filled with increasingly smaller eggs, a chocolate sloth, and even a giant blonde chocolate beehive.

 Unfortunately, our canine companions are strictly prohibited from joining in on this particular culinary highlight, and not just because of the high sugar, fat, and caffeine content that are all bad for dogs.